Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Entanglement wedge and negativity in quantum error-correcting codes

 \subsection{Subsystem QEC with complementary recovery}

 Subsystem quantum error-correction is a generalization to conventional quantum error-correction.
 This generalization is crucial to our analysis because the holographic codes that we will employ belong to this family of error-correcting codes.
-There is a further generalization that is referred to as operator-algebra quantum error-correcting codes, though we leave this analysis to appendix \ref{operator_algebra} because it may distract from our main results.
+There is a further generalization that is referred to as operator-algebra quantum error-correcting codes, though we leave this analysis to future work \footnote{We note that an earlier version of this paper had an error in the generalization to operator algebra error-correcting codes.}.
 Again, we will make the Hilbert space $\mathcal{H}$ factorize into $\mathcal{H}_A \otimes \mathcal{H}_{\bar{A}}$, while the code subspace factorizes as $\mathcal{H}_{code} = \mathcal{H}_a \otimes \mathcal{H}_{\bar{a}}$.
 This code subspace is created such that the state can be recovered either on $A$ or $\bar{A}$.
 This construction allows the RT formula to be symmetric.
 The codespace is spanned by

 We can simplify the code subspace to

 because

 Therefore, a density matrix can be encoded as